zubrik1/kottans_frontend/README.md

 ## Task 5

 ### Courses: Intro to JS
 - Thanks for this course.
 Realy useful to the begginer in js (read--> me:innocent:).
-Material of lessons is presented easily and accessible.
+Materials of lessons are presented easily and accessible.
 It was intresting to solve task and it was really cool when it worked.
 - Guess what?
 Yep!
-There is nothing new: I will use it all in my future project.
-And JavaScript is coooooool!:sparkles:
+There is nothing new: I will use it.
+And JavaScript is my Love at first sight!:heart_eyes_cat:

 [Reference to the screenshots of the finished lessons.
 Task5](/task5.md)

 > Algorithms?!
-Okay...A challenge is thrown)
+Okay...A challenge is accepted)

 ----------------------

 ## Task 6

 ### Courses: Object Oriented JS
-- I think it is fundamental course.Funda(wait-wait-wait)mental.
+- I think it is fundamental course.
+Funda(wait-wait-wait)mental.
 - Really!
-It was HARD, but very informative.
+It was new and very informative.
 Some topic I needed to watch few times and some of them I had to learn with a little help of our resources (A great book [Современный учебник Javascript](https://learn.javascript.ru/) helped me.)
 - Things that shook my mind: JavaScript’s variable scoping, closures, "this", protype delegation, decorator pattern,pseudoclasses and subclasses.
+- I liked the Object Oriented Conception.
+It really good represents real world.
+But also I know JS includes functional paradigm.

 [Reference to the screenshots of the finished lessons.
 Task6](/task6.md)